n-alex-goncalves/Uniform-Cost-Search/README.md

 # Uniform Cost Search Java

-This ia a progrma for Uniform Cost Search implemented into Java.
+This ia a program for Uniform Cost Search implemented into Java.

 (If I'm being honest, I'm not sure whether the implementation is in fact uniform cost search.
 I do not remember this code well.
 All I remember is that it can succesfully find the shortest path in a connected weighted graph. )